Cysticercosis: Infection estimates

 In Latin America, an estimated 75 million persons live in endemic areas and 400,000 people have symptomatic disease.
 Some studies suggest that the prevalence of cysticercosis in Mexico is between 3.1 and 3.9 percent.
 Other studies have found the seroprevalence in areas of Guatemala, Bolivia, and Peru as high as 20 percent in humans, and 37 percent in pigs.
-In Ethiopia, Kenya and the Democratic Republic of Congo around 10% of the population is infected, in Madagascar 16%.
+In Ethiopia, Kenya, and the Democratic Republic of Congo around 10% of the population is infected, and in Madagascar 16%.
 The distribution of cysticercosis coincides with the distribution of T. solium.
 Cysticercosis is the most common cause of symptomatic epilepsy worldwide.

 Prevalence rates in the United States have shown immigrants from Mexico, Central and South America, and Southeast Asia account for most of the domestic cases of cysticercosis.

 In 1990 and 1991, four unrelated members of an Orthodox Jewish community in New York City developed recurrent seizures and brain lesions, which were found to have been caused by T. solium.
 Researchers who interviewed the families suspect the infection was acquired from domestic workers who were carriers of the tapeworm.

 Deaths

-Worldwide as of 2010 it caused about 1,200 deaths, up from 700 in 1990.
+Worldwide as of 2010, it caused about 1,200 deaths, up from 700 in 1990.
 Estimates from 2010 were that it contributed to at least 50,000 deaths annually.

 In US during 1990–2002, 221 cysticercosis deaths were identified.
 Mortality rates were highest for Latinos and men.
 The mean age at death was 40.5 years (range 2–88).
-Most patients, 84.6%, were foreign born, and 62% had emigrated from Mexico.
+Most patients, 84.6%, were foreign-born, and 62% had emigrated from Mexico.
 The 33 US-born persons who died of cysticercosis represented 15% of all cysticercosis-related deaths.
 The cysticercosis mortality rate was highest in California, which accounted for 60% of all cysticercosis deaths.